(Visceral Larva Migrans)

 Toxocariasis symptoms may start within several weeks after eggs are ingested.
+They vary depending on the organ affected.
 Fever, cough or wheezing, and liver enlargement are the most common.
 Some people have a rash, spleen enlargement, or recurring pneumonia.
 They may lose their appetite.

 A doctor may suspect toxocariasis in a person who has an enlarged liver, inflammation of the lungs, a fever, and high levels of eosinophils (a type of white blood cell).
-The diagnosis is confirmed by identifying Toxocara antibodies in the blood.
-(Antibodies are proteins produced by the immune system to help defend the body against attack, including by that parasites.)
+The diagnosis of toxocariasis is confirmed by identifying Toxocara antibodies in the blood.
+(Antibodies are proteins produced by the immune system to help defend the body against attack, including that by parasites.)